trillobite/zmScheduler/README.md

 # zmScheduler
 Allows zoneminder cameras to be toggled depending on date and time.

+### Dev Notes
+- No releases made yet, some cameras still don't change their modes.
+- Code is ALPHA not ready for production.

 ### Requirements
 To run, config.js will be required, it's format is as follows: